Palestine Grassroots Distribution Project

 CURRENT WORK:

-During the current onslaught on Gaza, PGDP has been providing ongoing support for seven extended families.
-We have also been working to evacuate some of those families (whose children have special medical needs), as well as others who are injured or ill, and are now providing for re-settlement and medical care.
+PGDP has been providing ongoing support for nearly 20 extended families.
+We have also evacuated some of those families (whose children have special medical needs), as well as others who are injured or ill, and are now providing for re-settlement and medical care.

-In addition, from October-April, PGDP addressed a small part of the overwhelming humanitarian need in Gaza with deliveries of food, milk, diapers, and more.
+In addition, PGDP is addressing a small part of the overwhelming humanitarian need in Gaza with deliveries of milk and diapers.

 RightToPlay1.jpg